Backlynk

 Industry-specific directories that list only businesses or tools within a defined category are a fundamentally different link type and should not be conflated with the general directory tier:

-• Strong topical signal: links from AI tool directories to AI products carry semantic relevance that Google's algorithm explicitly values per the 2024 API documentation
+• Strong topical signal: links from AI tool directories to AI products create clearer semantic context than unrelated general directories

 • Higher editorial standards: niche directories typically reject irrelevant or low-quality submissions